topo-gps/ios-manual/en/routes/routes_plan.rst

 - *Search*: With this option you can create a route point by entering a location name.
 - *Reset*: This will reset the route planner.
 The planned route and the route points will disappear.

+If there is a route planned, a circle with a cross will appear on the overlay.
+If you press this button, you will reset the route planner.
+By tapping the undo button, you can undo a reset action.

 To save a planned route, you have to press :ref:`'Save' <ss-route-plan-save>` button on the top right of the screen.
 To share the planned route, you can tap the export icon left of the save button.